maurodelazeri/erigon-test/core/state/redis_state.md

 #### 6. Transactions

 ```
-Key: txs:{blockNum}:{txIndex}
+Key: txs:{blockNum}
-Example: txs:15000000:0, txs:15000000:1, txs:15000000:2...
+Example: txs:15000000
 Storage: Redis string (SET)
 ```

-Each transaction is stored as RLP-encoded binary data in its own key, with the transaction index included in the key.
+All transactions for a block are stored together as a JSON array of RLP-encoded binary data in a single key.

+For blocks with no transactions, an empty array is stored.

 #### 7. Receipts

 ```
-Key: receipts:{blockNum}:{txIndex}
+Key: receipts:{blockNum}
-Example: receipts:15000000:0, receipts:15000000:1, receipts:15000000:2...
+Example: receipts:15000000
 Storage: Redis string (SET)
 ```

-Each receipt is stored as RLP-encoded binary data in its own key, with the transaction index included in the key.
+All receipts for a block are stored together as a JSON array of RLP-encoded binary data in a single key.

+For blocks with no receipts, an empty array is stored.

+> Note: Transaction and receipt arrays maintain the same length for any given block, ensuring data consistency.

 #### 8. Current Block Tracker